hsemarap/winning_team/README.md

 Note: We won't use all the features.
 Some of them (like number of balls) are just to help compute the others.

+## TODO: Features

+Don't have separate dictionaries for each ball.

 ## Batsmen

 runs off this ball :: player, ball -> runs scored by the player off this ball